linsinan1995/compiler/README.md

     }

     // control print by RAII
-    // by adding an inner lock in Switcher class, we can control the
+    // by adding an inner lock in Switch class, we can control the
     // print result in a recursive function.

     // only the first initialization can turn the switch on after
     // it is not alive, the switch will be turned off.
-    Switcher switcher(no_info);
+    Switch switcher(no_info);

     for (int i = 0; i < expr.dim[0]; i++) {
         if (auto inner = dynamic_cast<Float_point_AST*> (expr.values[i].get())) {